httpwg/http-extensions/draft-ietf-httpbis-priority.md

 The SETTINGS frame precedes any priority signal sent from a client in HTTP/2, so a server can determine if it should respect the HTTP/2 scheme before building state.
-A server that receives SETTINGS_DEPRECATE_HTTP2_PRIORITIES MUST ignore HTTP/2 priority signals.
+A server that receives SETTINGS_DEPRECATE_HTTP2_PRIORITIES with value of 1 MUST ignore HTTP/2 priority signals.

 Where both endpoints disable HTTP/2 priorities, the client is expected to send this scheme's priority signal.
 Handling of omitted signals is described in